Not enjoying the holidays lately? Ditch the stress and create a more meaningful holiday season with your family.

 Consider giving the gift of experiences this year instead of so many physical gifts.
 This is better for the environment and more meaningful.
 The experiences don’t have to be expensive, many can even be free.

 My best friend and I used to skip giving each other gifts and instead would go eat and shop together after Christmas.
 We’d use any money or gift cards we got for Christmas so we didn’t spend much money.
 It was a lot of fun to spend the time together and far more special than material things.

 Also, consider starting some new traditions.
 There are traditions that are perfect for everyone, families, couples, kids, and you can even have your own traditions.
 One tradition I have for myself is to watch Mickey’s Once Upon a Christmas while decorating my office and then after it’s all done I watch Miracle on 34th Street.

 Additional Resource: Christmas Activities to Add to Your Bucket List

 Consider doing something to give back to others this holiday season.
 Nothing reduces stress or brings happiness quite like helping someone else.

 Volunteer at a soup kitchen, give to a toy drive, take some cookies to your local fire station, buy a stranger’s coffee, there are so many options, big or small.

 You can even do one random act of kindness every day in December.
-Coffee Cups and Crayons has a great printable calendar already filled out with something to do each day.
-Or you can print off a blank calendar and fill it in yourself.
+It’s a great way to give back in a simple way.

 Simplify Your Holidays